Yes, Balmonds Intensive Hand Cream is a great natural emollient for sensitive hands, but what else can it do?!

 We recommend customers patch test before use (leave for 24 hours) as some people may be allergic to herbs, oils or beeswax.
 Please see our Patch Test page for more information.

-Did you know that it’s possible to get your Balmonds Intensive Hand Cream on prescription?
+Could you get your Balmonds on prescription?

 Any off-list prescription is at the discretion of your GP but our skincare is prescribed to many people across the UK who find Balmonds are the only emollients their skin can tolerate.